cross-europe-symbol-darkness.jpg

 The Church: Topics:

-This page is part of our section on the Church, which is organized in order of formal theology to practical expression.
-Holy Spirit lists biblical reflections on the Holy Spirit as well as the gifts of the Spirit.
-Pentecost examines the Jesus movement as redeeming not only individuals but relations and cultures and languages, which carries political implications as well.
-Church and Language highlights the nature of human language, its political uses, and Christian engagement.
+This section on the Church is organized from formal theology to practical expression.
+Holy Spirit includes messages and reflections on the Holy Spirit, including the Spirit’s gifts.
+Pentecost examines Jesus redeeming not only individuals but languages, relations, and cultures, which carries political implications as well.
+Church and Language highlights the nature of human language, including its political uses, and Christian engagement.
 Church and Mission spotlights the history of Christian mission as well as resources for today’s Christian mission movement.
 Church and Women presents resources supporting women in all levels of church leadership.
-Church and Empire is a collection of resources on the positive and negative patterns of Christians relating to political power.
+Church and Empire explores the positive and negative patterns of Christians and political power.
 Myth of Christian Ignorance confronts the Western accusation that Christian faith stunted the growth of Western culture and institutions.
-Church Unity maintains resources related to the major issues which have concerned the Assyrian Church of the East, the Oriental Orthodox, the Catholic-Orthodox split, and Protestants.
+Church Unity maintains resources related to the major issues which have concerned the Assyrian Church of the East, the Oriental Orthodox, the Catholic-Orthodox split, and the Protestant split.
 Church and Friendship focuses on practical expressions of community and reflects on the conditions for and against friendship, largely in the U.S.

 Critique of the Left: Domestic Policy Topics: